July 8, 2025

 The success of your Amazon FBA business largely depends on inventory management

-Employing effective inventory management strategies will help you reduce inventory and storage costs, increase sales and improve your overall profit.
+Effective inventory management strategies will help you reduce inventory and storage costs, increase sales, and improve your overall profit.

-One way to measure the health of your inventory is through what is called Amazon FBA Inventory Performance Index (IPI).
-So what exactly is the Amazon IPI?
+One way to measure the health of your inventory is through the Amazon FBA Inventory Performance Index (IPI).
+So, what exactly is the Amazon IPI?

-Read on as we dive into what an IPI score is, how it is calculated, what a good IPI score is and how you can improve your Amazon IPI score.
+Read on as we dive into an IPI score, how it is calculated, what a good IPI score is, and how you can improve your Amazon IPI score.

 Here's what we will be looking at: